prahs/function-calling/README.md

     }
 }

+iii.

-userPrompt = Find restaurant recommendations for Dublin on the web
+userPrompt = Find restaurant recommendations for Dublin on the web.

 assistantResponse = {
     "role": "function_call",